-Members of the Panhandle Economic Development Advisory Committee and local leaders who expressed interest in participating in a focus group regarding economic development were invited to participate in a CEDS Roundtable with the purpose of collecting perspectives to create an Action Plan for the CEDS.
-Eleven local economic leaders representing nine communities spread across the region met at Panhandle Regional Planning Commission's Offices in Amarillo on June 2, 2021 for the CEDS Roundtable.
+CEDS Roundtable Members of the Texas Panhandle Economic Development Advisory Committee (EDAC) who represent all twenty-six counties in the region; local leaders who responded to the survey; and local agency representatives from the Small Business Development Center, Office of the Governor, and Texas Department of Agriculture were invited to participate in a CEDS Roundtable with the purpose of collecting perspectives to create an Action Plan for the CEDS.
+Subsequently, eleven local economic leaders representing nine communities spread across the region met at Panhandle Regional Planning Commission's Offices in Amarillo on June 2, 2021 for the CEDS Roundtable.
 The roundtable was structured into two exercises.
 First, participants were separated into three groups based on the population of their communities and asked to produce a SWOT analysis of the region's economy with their group members.
 Participants were provided with a list of economic characteristics that they could include in the SWOT, but they were also encouraged to create their own answers.
 The three groups then convened to compare and discuss the similarities in their SWOT analyses.
 For the second exercise, the three groups were mixed up so each group included people from both small and large communities.
 Each group was assigned two of the most cited opportunities and two of the most common threats to workshop.
 Groups were asked to provide ideas and examples of how to capitalize on the opportunities they were assigned and mitigate the threats.
 The roundtable ended with convening all three groups to discuss the ideas that each group had developed.
-Appendix 3 includes the worksheets provided in Roundtable exercises.
-Appendix 4 provides a summary of the information and ideas that came out of the CEDS Roundtable.
+The roundtable groups' ideas are the framework for the CEDS Action Plan.
+The worksheets provided in Roundtable exercises and a summary of the information and ideas that came out of the CEDS Roundtable along with other appendices are available on PRPC's website at theprpc.org.
+Current Economic Conditions Employment and Wages Employment prospects in the Texas Panhandle vary greatly depending on the size of the community.
+Often, residents of small communities commute to neighboring larger cities for work.
+According to a recent report published by the Federal Reserve Bank of Dallas, "Most Amarillo workers are in service occupations, with 46 percent in the retail, health services, education and food services industry clusters."
+The average survey respondent from communities of fewer than 1,000 people rated their community's employment opportunities as a "2" on a scale from 1 (Poor) to 5 (Excellent) while the average Amarillo respondent rated their community's employment opportunities as a "4.5".
+"We have people in our community who would like to work here [but have to commute to another town with more job opportunities]." - Small City Survey Respondent